53 Different Types of Beetles in Michigan

 39. Northern Corn Rootworm Beetle

 The northern corn rootworm beetle (Diabrotica Barberi) is one of the types of beetles in Michigan.
-It feeds on corn and soybeans, which are two major crops grown throughout Michigan States.
+It feeds on corn and soybeans, two major crops grown throughout Michigan States.

 The larvae feed on the roots, while adults feed on foliage.
 This can lead to stunted plant growth and eventually death if not controlled.

-If the larva is also responsible for the destruction of many acres of cotton and sugar cane fields each year due to their burrowing habits.
+Due to their burrowing habits, the larva is also responsible for destroying many acres of cotton and sugar cane fields yearly.

-It’s important to take precautions against these types of beetles in Michigan because it has become resistant to most pesticides, and populations are increasing yearly.
+It’s important to take precautions against these types of beetles in Michigan because they have become resistant to most pesticides, and populations are increasing yearly.

 40. Northeastern Pine Sawyer